-Also known as Biodynamic viticulture, this is a production method for making grapes and wine (principles and general information are described under Organic Viticulture, the study of which is also recommended as an introduction to this complex subject).
+Also called biodynamic viticulture, this is a form of production for making grapes and wine (principles and general information are described under organic viticulture, the study of which is also recommended as an introduction to the complex subject).
 It goes back to the Austrian anthroposophist Rudolf Steiner (1861-1925).
-He studied mathematics, natural sciences, philosophy, literature and history in Vienna.
-In the 1920s, Steiner established rules for "biodynamic agriculture" for the prosperity of agriculture and propagated them through numerous lectures.
-The core statement of his philosophy is that the illness of a plant is the sign of a naturally disturbed equilibrium and is due to the use of chemical aids in fertilization.
-At first, biodynamics developed in agriculture and horticulture, viticulture was added later.
+The latter studied mathematics, natural sciences, philosophy, literature and history in Wien.
+In the 1920s, Steiner established rules for "biodynamic farming" to make agriculture thrive and propagated them through numerous lectures.
+The core statement of his philosophy is that a plant's illness is the sign of a naturally disturbed balance and is due to the use of chemical aids in fertilisation.
+Initially, biodynamics developed in agriculture and horticulture; viticulture came later.

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten

 Fachjournalistin, Lektorin und Verkosterin, Wien